TeamRizu/outfox-wikijs/dev/mods/Mods-13-Miscellaneous-Mods.md

 The following are available:
 - SinClip (sine wave clipping.
 Affects Wave (all non-tan variants), SpiralY, Bumpy (all non-tan variants), Beat (all variants), Zigzag (All variants), Digital (All non-tan variants), Bounce (All variants), Blink (All variants), Pulse (all non-tan variants),
 - CosClip (cosine wave clipping.
-Affects Tornado (all non-tan varians), Tipsy (all non-tan variants), Expand, Drunk (all non-tan variants), SpiralX
+Affects Tornado (all non-tan variants), Tipsy (all non-tan variants), Expand, Drunk (all non-tan variants), SpiralX
 - TanClip (tangent wave clipping, use values close to 100% for visible effects.
 Affects all tangent variants of all modifiers)

 Quirks: Going beyond 100% may result in interesting effects on some modifiers.
 In NotITG, this was 'fixed'.